megan-stamper/redshiftTools/README.md

 ### Creating tables

-For creating tables, there is a support function, `rs_create_statement`, which receives a data.frame and returns the query for creating the same table in Amazon Redshift.
+To create tables, use `rs_create_statement`, which receives a data.frame and returns the query for creating the same table in Amazon Redshift.

 ``` r
 n=1000